1938 New England hurricane: Meteorological history

 The Atlantic hurricane reanalysis project analyzed the 1938 Atlantic hurricane season in 2012, and Weather Bureau forecaster Ivan Ray Tannehill noted that the knowledge of the storm's existence at the time remained tenuous until September 17 when the cyclone had already increased to a hurricane.
 Based on land and marine observations, the reanalysis project concluded that the 1938 hurricane began as a tropical depression just off the coast of West Africa at 12:00 UTC (8 a.m.
 Eastern Standard Time) on September 9, becoming the sixth tropical cyclone of the season.
 The depression gradually strengthened, becoming a tropical storm less than a day after tropical cyclogenesis.
 It was inferred to have reached hurricane intensity over the central Atlantic by September 15, though ship observations became increasingly sparse as the cyclone tracked farther away from land.
 The first definitive indication of a tropical cyclone at sea was a report from the Brazilian ship SS Alegrete which documented a barometric pressure of 958 mbar (hPa; 28.29 inHg) within hurricane-force winds on September 17.
 Based on this observation, the hurricane had maximum sustained winds of 125 mph, making it the equivalent of a high-end Category 3 hurricane on the Saffir–Simpson hurricane wind scale.

-The hurricane continued to slowly strengthen and track westward at around 20 mph about the southern periphery of a subtropical ridge centered over the Sargasso Sea.
+The hurricane continued to slowly strengthen and track westward at around 20 mph about the southern periphery of a subtropical ridge centered over the Bermuda.
 On September 18, a strong extratropical cyclone developed just west of Chicago, generating a strong influx of cooler air from Canada into the eastern United States and thus forming a sharp cold front over the region; this frontal boundary resulted in a channel of moist, tropical air being steered northwards into New England.
 At 18:00 UTC (2 p.m.
 EST) on September 19, the tropical cyclone strengthened further into a Category 5-equivalent hurricane with sustained winds of 160 mph while north of the Turks and Caicos; this figure remained unchanged in reanalysis and serves as the storm's peak strength, although the reanalysis project noted that "considerable uncertainty" remains regarding the magnitude of the storm's maximum intensity at sea.
 Concurrently, the hurricane began to interact with the cold front over the East Coast, causing the tropical cyclone to curve northward towards the northeastern United States; the presence of the subtropical ridge to the east and the stationary nature of the frontal boundary prevented the storm from continuing to curve out to sea.